 At Puget Sound, Orientation is a community experience.
-It is designed to challenge students intellectually, connect them with their peers, faculty, and staff members, and help them feel comfortable using university resources.
+Its three themes are Challenge, Comfort and Connect.
+The program is designed to challenge students intellectually, connect them with their peers, faculty, and staff members, and help them feel comfortable using university resources.

 Families and friends can help students move in to campus housing on the first day of Orientation while a multitude of programs and events help parents and students to acclimate to campus life.

 Beginning the second day, students participate in three-and-a-half day immersive experiences.
 These experiences are designed to acclimate them to the campus, greater Tacoma community, and the Pacific Northwest.

 To read descriptions of immersive experiences offered this year, click here.

 Each student also engages with a faculty or staff member in a continued conversation about how this immersive experience connects to the liberal arts.
 This dialogue serves as their initial exposure to experiential learning at Puget Sound.

 Students will meet with their academic advisers to review their pre-registered course schedule (available in mid-June) and have a conversation about their future explorations at Puget Sound.

 On Monday morning, students can attend the academic fair to talk with professors about areas of study they are interested in pursuing while at Puget Sound.